dick7005/mainproject/README.md

 ## Description
 {This is a detailed description of my website .its among my first projects .}
 *{help people kmow more about me and my career journey}
-*{it includes the things i love doing during my free time  }
+*{it includes the things i love doing during my free time}

 ### GIT HUB PAGES:
 https://dick7005.github.io/mainproject/